Santa Fe Art Collections in the Palm of Your Hand

 Divided into categories like Laughter and Resilience or From Converse to Native Canvas, smartphone viewers can listen to audio clips, watch videos, and of course, view works of art.

-As museums and other cultural venues face this uncertain period of closure, many are investing in digital engagement efforts to maintain connections with members and their community.
+After museums and other cultural venues faced an uncertain period of closure, many invested in digital engagement efforts to maintain connections with members and their community.
 It’s become commonplace for museums to offer live streaming with curators, online programs for youth--even contests on social media.

-As the COVID-19 pandemic continues to transform our society, technology will be a solution to a wide variety of challenges.
+The COVID-19 pandemic undoubtedly transformed our society.
+Technology will continue to be a solution to a wide variety of challenges moving forward.

-“We know the implications of technology reach far in terms of accessibility during this time,” says Wheelwright’s Chief Curator Andrea Hanley.
+“We know the implications of technology reach far in terms of accessibility,” says Wheelwright’s Chief Curator Andrea Hanley.

 What's On the horizon?
 To maintain financial viability, cultural organizations are now exploring ways to monetize the virtual experience.